 └── custom_icon.css

-• The first actionButton with id home sets the number of bins to 30.
-It uses the "house" icon from FontAwesome.
+sets the number of bins to 30.
+It uses the "house" icon from FontAwesome. - The second

-• The second actionButton with id few sets the number of bins to 10.
+sets the number of bins to 10.
 It uses the custom icon "custom_icon_1.svg".
 The used image is defined in the R-script itself as background image of the icon.
-This is done by explicitly defining the style of the icon in the script.
+This is done by explicitly defining the style of the icon in the script. - The third

 #